BUGS-NYU/TerminalWorkshop/README.md

 	```
 	$ mkdir memes
+	Asterisk * works like a wild card, it says there can by any amount of any character here.
+So below 'meme*.jpg' means the files must start with 'meme', end with '.jpg', and can have any characters in between.
 	$ mv sort/meme*.jpg memes
 	```

 - [ ] We want to post the first joke from the jokes.txt text file onto our website.
 Can you make a text file with that first joke, call it 'first_joke.txt', and save it in the 'publish' directory?
+Navigate to the 'TerminalWorkshop' directory and try.

 	```
+	We can redirect the output of a command so it goes into a text file instead of onto the screen.
 	$ head -3 jokes.txt > first_joke.txt
 	$ mv first_joke.txt publish
 	```